Last Updated on March 21, 2026 by omgbart

 Ectoin naturally aligns with soothing, balancing, and protective formulas, which makes it especially appealing for dry, sensitive, redness-prone, or easily irritated skin.
 That said, anyone invested in barrier health can benefit.

-Personally, as someone who spent his 30s test-driving every acid toner known to man, I now reach for ingredients that help offset my retinoid use.
+Personally, as someone who spent my 30s test-driving every acid toner known to man, I now reach for ingredients that help offset my retinoid use.
 That’s where Ectoin fits in.
 It also happens to star in one of my favorite essences.
-If you’re curious, check out my earlier thoughts on the Dr. Loretta formula.
+If you’re curious, check out my earlier thoughts on the Dr. Loretta formula or this roundup of My Favorite Ectoin Formulas.

 What’s in the Paula’s Choice Ectoin Booster?

 In addition to the headline ingredient, Paula’s Choice loads this booster with hydrating support players.
 The brand calls out a trifecta: Ectoin, Hyaluronic Acid, and Glycogen.
 If Glycogen sounds new, you’re not alone.
-It’s a complex sugar that helps replenish ceramides in the skin.
+It's a polysaccharide that helps draw in and retain moisture, supporting overall hydration balance.
 We like that.

 How I use this Ectoin serum